Massage and Related Therapeutic Professions

 - Online Degree Programs in Massage Therapy

 Industry associations such as the National Certification Examination for Therapeutic Massage and Bodywork (NCETMB) or the Bodywork Licensing Examination (MBLEx) offer certification for massage therapists.
 State licensing boards decide which certifications and examinations to accept.

-The BLS reported that employment of massage therapists is expected to grow by 19% between 2008 and 2018, faster than average for all jobs.
-This growth is attributed to demand for massage services, especially at spas and massage clinic franchises.
-Demand for such services from older age groups will increase because this growing population segment is enjoying longer, more active lives, says the BLS.
+The BLS reported that employment of massage therapists is expected to grow by roughly 23% from 2012-2022, significantly faster than the average for all jobs.
+This growth is attributed to a growing overall demand for massage services.
+Also, demand for such services from older age groups will increase because this growing population segment is enjoying longer, more active lives, says the BLS.